-The Optimization and Mathematical Tools for Networks (OOMR) team performs fundamental and applied research on the design of future wireless telecommunication systems.
-The team members apply mathematical tools such as stochastic optimization, queuing theory, information theory, machine learning and stochastic geometry to the modeling, cross-layer design, optimization and control of these systems.
+The Information, Learning, Optimization and Communication Sciences (ILOCOS) team performs fundamental and applied research on the design of future wireless telecommunication systems.
+The team members apply mathematical tools such as stochastic optimization, queuing theory, information theory and machine learning to the modeling, cross-layer design, optimization and control of these systems.
 While the focus of the team is on 5G and 6G, other types of systems such as smart grids and social networks are also addressed.
 As of application domains, the systems are designed for supporting mobile broadband services with high throughput demands, along with Internet of Things (IoT) services.
 For mobile broadband, massive and multiuser MIMO technologies as well as reconfigurable intelligent surfaces are designed and optimized with an objective to achieve a larger capacity and a ubiquitous coverage.
 For IoT applications, not only systems related to massive machine type communications are considered, but also those related to Industrial applications such as industry 4.0 and autonomous vehicles, with an effort to integrate control and communication aspects in the system design.

-One of the objectives of the OOMR team is the design of the radio interface for future generations of wireless networks.
-Technologies such as massive MIMO and non-orthogonal multiple access are perfected for different types of communication links (cellular, D2D, HetNets).
-Reconfigurable smart surfaces are also being developed as the technology of the future to revisit the way wireless networks are designed and deployed.
-Information theory, stochastic geometry and inter-layer design tools are used for the design and optimization of the radio interface resulting from the aggregation of these technologies.
+One of the objectives of the ILOCOS team is the design of the radio interface for future generations of wireless networks.
+Technologies such as massive MIMO, non-orthogonal multiple access and Reconfigurable Intelligent Surfaces (RIS) are perfected for different types of communication links (cellular, D2D, HetNets).
+New frequency carriers in the mmWave and the TeraHz bands introduce new challenges in the deployment, dimensioning and optimization of these networks.
+New channel models that account for the non-linearity and the hardware imperfections in general are needed for theses technologies and bands.
+Information theory, queueing theory, stochastic optimization and machine learning tools are used for the design and optimization of the radio interface resulting from the aggregation of these technologies.

 This axis focuses on the convergence of the world of wireless telecommunications and that of the Internet of Things (IoT).
 The latter includes the massive connection of objects (for smart city applications for example), as well as critical IoT (industry 4.0, tactile Internet, etc.).
 The radio channel access mechanisms have been redesigned to ensure low latency and high reliability.
 The virtualization mechanisms of network functions are exploited to allow flexible implementation (concept of slicing) and to integrate processing and storage resources in the overall framework of resource allocation (concept of fog computing).
 Queuing, stochastic optimization and artificial intelligence tools are used to achieve these goals.